How They Work

 The Foldaway Antenna is truly light-weight (at only 1.5 kg), fully portable and comes in it’s own carry cylinder for safe keeping.

-Fold Away Antennas have far better digital television signal finding ability, as they can be positioned to get both horizontal and vertical signals as well as everything in between effectively giving a 360 degree signal pick up.
+Fold Away Antennas have far better digital television signal finding ability, as they can be positioned to get both horizontal and vertical signals as well as everything in between or even both at the same time effectively giving a 360 degree signal pick up.
 This is achieved by positioning the arms to any angle as to where the signal is coming from.

 The signal polarity hits the antenna arms or elements as they are known- then travels down the quad shield coaxial cable to the amplifier then to the TV as an amplified signal, the amplifier or booster as it is some times referred does simply that – it amplifies or boosts the signal.
 Useful especially if the signal is weak from distance to the TV Repeater tower or possibly obstructions such as hills and mountains, houses and buildings, trees and scrubs etc.